blockchainsllc/in3/wasm/docs/3_api.md

 ```

+### Package

-While the In3Client-class is the default import, the following imports can be used:
+While the In3Client-class is also the default import, the following imports can be used: